dimagi/commcare-cloud/docs/source/changelog/0076-upgrade-to-es-5.md

 ### Recovery From Backup

-If due to any circumstances the upgrade process did not succeed at your environment and you need to roll back to Elasticsearch 2.
-You are advised to reach out to us on [Dimagi Forum](https://forum.dimagi.com) with the relevant logs.
+If due to any circumstances the upgrade process did not succeed on your environment and you need to roll back to Elasticsearch 2, you are advised to reach out to us on [Dimagi Forum](https://forum.dimagi.com) with the relevant logs first.

 You can follow the following steps to rollback to Elasticsearch 2.